schymane/MassBank-documentation/developer_documentation.md

 The release strategy of MassBank-data is similar to the one of MassBank-web and is described below.
 Additionally it needs to be taken care of the validation and the codebase for the validation.

 ## Main branches
-We use two main branches, `master` and `dev`.
-All development should happen in `dev` and we define every commit to `master` to be a release.
-When new data in the `dev` branch has reached a stable point and is ready to be released, all of the changes should be merged back into `master` somehow and then tagged with a release number.
-The data of `master` should be validated with the `master` of MassBank-web and the data of `dev` should be validated with `dev` of MassBank-web.
-If the data contains incompatible changes MassBank-web needs to be released first, because before a merge to `master` is possible a validation needs to be successfully.
+We use two main branches, `main` and `dev`.
+All development should happen in `dev` and we define every commit to `main` to be a release.
+When new data in the `dev` branch has reached a stable point and is ready to be released, all of the changes should be merged back into `main` somehow and then tagged with a release number.
+The data of `main` should be validated with the `main` of MassBank-web and the data of `dev` should be validated with `dev` of MassBank-web.
+If the data contains incompatible changes MassBank-web needs to be released first, because before a merge to `main` is possible a validation needs to be successfully.
 The code base for the validation is defined in travis.yml.
 Depending on the given version the `bump-version.sh` script adjusts the content of travis.yml to choose the corresponding branch from MassBank-web.
 If the version tag contains `SNAPSHOT` like in `2019.09-SNAPSHOT` its identified as `dev` data branch and travis will pull the `dev` branch of MassBank-web for validation.
-If `SNAPSHOT` is missing its identified to be a release version and travis will pull the `master` branch of MassBank-web for validation.
+If `SNAPSHOT` is missing its identified to be a release version and travis will pull the `main` branch of MassBank-web for validation.
 All versions which get a release tag in github are used by a webhook from zenodo and get a DOI attached.
 The authors list of the record at zenodo needs to be manually edited to contain `MassBank-consortium and its contributors`.

 The release process is discussed in detail below.
 To use all of the command lines below the [github/hub](https://github.com/github/hub) tool is required.